stbestichhh/.NET-LoggerService/docs/README.md

 1. [Install](#Instalation) NuGet package.
 2. Connect it to your code
 `using EasyLogPackage;`
-3. Call logger and paste class in '<>', then call necessary function to log from [examples](EXAMPLES.md):
+3. Call logger and paste class in '<>', then call necessary function:

 `Log<YOUR_CLASS>.Log("YOUR_MESSAGE", LogLevel, Exception, LogId);`